MirzaLeka/COD4-Scripting/binds/starter-binds.md

 # Binds in COD4

-COD4 Text binds are a quick and useful way to convey commonly commands at a touch of a button.
+COD4 binds are a quick and useful way to convey common commands at a touch of a button.
 I refer to **binds** as variables that hold the value user sets and then the value can be reused anytime during the match by using the bind.

 ### Simple Bind